SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Security Classification

-While acoustic attacks~\cite{ji_poltergeist_2021} that target movable lenses of variable focus cameras and electromagnetic attacks~\cite{kohler_signal_2022} on \ac{CCD} image sensors are examples of invasive environmental influences, rolling-shutter attacks~\cite{sayles_invisible_2021, huang_lights_2022, wu_illumination_2021} represent illumination-based attacks.
-A particular study~\cite{oyama_adversarial_2024} explores an attack targeting the physical connection between the camera and its subsequent processing device, injecting manipulated image data.
-This attack occurs at the boundary between the sensor and data preparation layers of \autoref{fig:teaser}.
-Another attack, presented by \citeauthor{niu_morie_2021}~\cite{niu_morie_2021}, exploits the array structure of photosensitive elements in image sensors.
+\cpar{\circledtexted{1}~Dynamic Physical Adversarial Distortions} By using projectors, attackers can exploit lens flare effects, causing optical artifacts due to reflections~\cite{man_remote_2024}.
+Another attack, presented by \citeauthor{xia_moire_2024}~\cite{xia_moire_2024}, exploits the array structure of photosensitive elements in image sensors when showing images on a display.
 They demonstrate that the Moir\'{e} effect, typically seen when geometric patterns such as lines intersect at certain angles~\cite{oster_moire_1963}, can occur on image sensors, adversely affecting object classification.
-Furthermore, controlled targeted light can be used to exploit specific characteristics of image sensors, such as their sensitivity to infrared light~\cite{zhou_invisible_2018}.